anrosca/optimistic_and_pessimistic_concurrency_control/README.md

-# Spring puzzler: the @TransactionalEventListener
+# Optimistic and pessimistic concurrency control with Spring-Data-JPA

 See the related [blog post](https://softice.dev/posts/optimistic_and_pessimistic_locking_with_spring_data_jpa/)